martina-torce/consulting-projects/Preventing Turnover of High-performance Employees/README.md

-# Preventing Turnover of High-performing Employees
+# Preventing Turnover of High-Performing Employees

-This analysis consists of recommendations for a large company which is experiencing a high turnover rate, specifically they are interested in retaining high-performing employees.
+This analysis consists of recommendations for a large company which is experiencing a high turnover rate and is specifically interested in retaining high-performing employees.
 The dataset contains employee profiles for the company such as satisfaction level, last evaluation and average monthly hours of work.
 The dataset was obtained on Kaggle [here](https://www.kaggle.com/datasets/jacksonchou/hr-data-for-analytics).

 ### View my analysis here: